François Cevert: Early career

-When he was 16, François Cevert began his motorsport career on two wheels, rather than four, initially racing his mother's Vespa scooter against friends, before graduating to his own Norton at the age of 19.
+When he was 16, Cevert began his motorsport career on two wheels, rather than four, initially racing his mother's Vespa scooter against friends, before graduating to his own Norton at the age of 19.
 After completing his National Service, Cevert switched his attention to cars.
-In 1966 he completed a training course at the Le Mans school, before enrolling Winfield Racing School at the Magny-Cours racing school.
+In 1966, he completed a training course at the Le Mans school, before enrolling Winfield Racing School at the Magny-Cours racing school.
 At Winfield, he won the Volant Shell scholarship as the top finisher among the students.
 The prize was an Alpine Formula Three.

-His first season in F3, at the wheel of his prize Alpine, did not go well.
+Cevert's first season in F3, at the wheel of his prize Alpine, did not go well.
 He lacked the funds and experience to properly set up and maintain his car.
 After finding sponsorship for the 1968 season, Cevert traded in his Alpine for a more competitive Tecno car.
 With his new mount Cevert finally started to win races, and by the end of the season he was French Formula 3 Champion, just ahead of Jean-Pierre Jabouille.

 After winning the French Formula 3 Championship, Cevert joined the works Tecno Formula Two team in 1969, and finished third overall, as well as driving in the F2 class of the 1969 German Grand Prix.
 At the time, Formula Two was an ideal training ground for ambitious drivers, as many top Grand Prix drivers also competed in the F2 class, when their Formula One schedules permitted.
 When Jackie Stewart had a hard time getting around Cevert in an F2 race at Crystal Palace the same year, Stewart told his team manager Ken Tyrrell to keep an eye on the young Frenchman.
 This personal recommendation was to pay off in 1970, as when Tyrrell needed a new driver at short notice Stewart's recommendation was still in his mind.
 Tyrrell later commented on the reason for Cevert's appointment to the Formula One team that "everybody said it was (French oil company and Tyrrell sponsor) Elf, but it was really what Jackie said about him."